-There are a few contra chestnuts in improper formation but expect most of the dances to be proper.
+There are a few contra chestnuts in improper formation but most of the dances are proper.

 Starting in proper formation doesn't necessarily mean staying in proper formation.
 In some proper dances the very first move has the actives cross to their opposite-gender neighbors.

-In many of the chestnuts, the actives do most of the dancing and are expected to show off.
+In many of the chestnuts, the ones do most of the dancing, are called actives, and are expected to show off.
 The calls are to the actives only unless otherwise specified.
-In some dances the actives never stop moving while the inactives hardly move at all.
+In some dances the actives never stop moving while the twos (“inactives”) hardly move at all.

 The inactives are expected to dance their part and assist the actives without being told what to do, and when not moving have an important role to play by keeping the structure of the set.
 It's not as easy as you may think.

 Dances that have everyone moving most or all of the time are recent inventions.